port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/azure-devops/azure-devops.md

       port:
         # highlight-start
         entity:
-          mappings: # Mappings between one GitLab API object to a Port entity.
+          mappings: # Mappings between one Azure DevOps API object to a Port entity.
 Each value is a JQ query.
             identifier: .namespace.full_path | gsub("/";"-")
             title: .name
             blueprint: '"gitlabRepository"'